Hurly77/Hurly77.github.io/_posts/2020-08-03-how_to_set_up_devise_and_omniauth-facebook.markdown

 if you haven't already you'll also want to add attributes for `uid` and `provider`.

-Then Create a User class to inherit from application and make a meth to that will create a user from a provider like so
+Then Create a User class to inherit from the application class and make a method that will create a user from a provider like so

 ```ruby
 class User < ApplicationRecord